 Qualifying home business concession

-If a home business does not meet the definition of a qualifying home business the owner of the property remains liable to pay land tax on an apportioned basis.
+(In contrast, if a home business does not meet the definition of a 'qualifying home business', the owner of the property remains liable to pay land tax on an apportioned basis.
+Therefore, the Commissioner of State Revenue is required to treat the portion of land, from which a

 Eligibility